teja4217/dockerized-data-ingestion/README.md

-# Dockerized AWS ETL Pipeline with RDS Failover to AWS Glue
+# : Data Ingestion from S3 to RDS with Fallback to AWS Glue using Dockerized Python Application

 ## Project Overview